Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Interaction Effects at Integer Fillings

 Let us now restore the spin degree of freedom and consider the symmetry of the full problem.
 The simple structure of the form factor implies that the interaction term in the Hamiltonian (\ref{Hint}) has a large symmetry.
 To see this, we note that the density operator is invariant under any unitary rotation \beq c_\bk \mapsto U c_\bk, \qquad [U, \sigma_z \tau_z] = 0 \eeq where as before $c_\bk$ is an 8-component column vector which means that $U$ is an $8 \times 8$ matrix.
 The condition that $U$ commutes with $\sigma_z \tau_z$ simply means we restrict ourselves to unitary rotations which conserve the Chern number i.e. which take place within the same Chern sector.
 Since there are four bands within each Chern sector $\pm 1$, this leads to a $\U(4) \times \U(4)$ symmetry for the interaction term.

 To see how this symmetry is reduced in the presence of the single particle term $h(\bk)$, we need to see how the different symmetries restrict its form.
-Our main assumption is that, although its value may be renormalized by interactions, it has the same symmetries as the projected chiral BM Hamiltonian (\ref{Hint}).
+Note that in practice obtaining $h(\bk)$ through direct band projection underestimates the dispersion; the dispersion is substantially enhanced by interactions.
+Our main assumption is that, although its value may be renormalized by interactions, the effective dispersion has the same symmetries as the band projected dispersion.
+We also choose the dispersion to be compatible with chiral symmetry.
 First, we can again use spin and valley symmetries to deduce $h(\bk)$ is proportional to $s_0$ and diagonal in valley index.
 For a single valley, $h(\bk)$ is further restricted by symmetry as described in the Appendix \ref{Sec:oneparticleSymmetries}.

 This leads to the form: \beq h(\bk) = h_x(\bk) \sigma_x + h_y(\bk) \sigma_y \tau_z \eeq